-The sports betting world is getting bigger by the second.
+The sports betting world is getting bigger by the second, especially in the United States.

 Here’s all you need to know about the most common betting odds: